 The Future of Food Studies at #GAFS17

 The Graduate Association for Food Studies is pleased to announce the second annual Future of Food Studies graduate student conference, to be held 19-21 October 2017, at Washington University in St. Louis, Missouri.
 The keynote speaker will be Professor Krishnendu Ray, acclaimed food studies scholar and chair of the Food Studies department at New York University.
+Professor Alison Alkon of the University of the Pacific will be delivering the plenary address on food justice.
 Additionally, a select number of student papers presented at the conference will be considered for publication in the Graduate Journal of Food Studies, an open-source, peer-reviewed graduate journal publishing food-related research.

 In order to promote widespread student participation, we are pleased to offer the following budget-friendly conference fees.